dwp/ucfs-claimant-kafka-consumer/README.md

 To bring up the app and run the integration tests run `make tests`.

-### To push a container from local dev into managemnet-dev
+### To push a container from local dev into management-dev

 You can run the following, to reduce our development cycle time in AWS;